MicrosoftDocs/dynamics-365-intelligent-order-management/topics/backorder-preorder.md

 ## Set up backorder and preorder functionality

-To set up backorder and preorder functionality in Intelligent Order Management, you must follow the steps below.
+To set up backorder and preorder functionality in Intelligent Order Management, follow the steps below.

-### Enable available to promise (ATP) settings
+### Enable ATP settings

 First, you must enable the available to promise (ATP) settings.
 For this follow the below steps:

-To enable the available to promise (ATP) settings, follow these steps.
+To enable ATP settings, follow these steps.

 1. Go to **Settings**.
 1. Select **Index and Reservation**.